egeaydin/Mousy/README.md

 * Display the X acceleration and so called filtered data on two separate graphs

 ## Known problems

+Version 0.0.2:

+* The filtering system be inaccurate thus causing miscalculations on both velocity following position.

 Version 0.0.1:

 * After sometime the X acceleration chart seems to be getting weird, at same time filter graph freezes.
 Not sure it is because of Charts or DataSample.